 Experience, Education and Training

-I'm a licensed clinical psychologist in both Oregon and California with over 15 years experience working in mental health.
+I'm a licensed clinical psychologist in Oregon with over 18 years experience working in mental health.
 It's a true privilege to work with my clients and I love my work.

 Background and Education